-In order to be able to determine where the responsibility lies you need to understand the legal stance of landlord repair obligations under section 11 of the Landlord and Tenant Act 1985 and obligations underpinned by statute.
-This article addresses those terms implied by statute.
+In order to be able to determine where the responsibility lies you need to understand the legal stance of landlord repair obligations under section 11 of the Landlord and Tenant Act 1985, as well as obligations underpinned by statute and outlined in the tenancy agreement.

 What are statutory implied terms?

 Section 11 of the Landlord and Tenant Act 1985 is the primary legislation governing landlord repair obligations.
 Section 11 is an implied term in all residential tenancy agreements of less than seven years.
 The responsibilities relating to landlord repair obligations are broken down into three categories:

 Section 11(1) of the Act states:

 (a) To keep in repair the structure and exterior of the dwelling-house (including drains, gutters and external pipes); and

 (b) To keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity, and for sanitation (including basins, sinks, baths and sanitary conveniences but not other fixtures, fittings and appliances for making use of the supply of water, gas or electricity), and